In this article, we learn about below topics of CAPA

-Problem can possible to occur in future, so that we take the action before to avoid the generation of problem / defect / non-conformity / customer complaint in future.
-So we take action earlier on the possible / potential causes of failure known as the preventive action.
+The problem can possibly occur in the future so we take the action before to avoid the generation of problems/defects / non-conformity / customer complaints in the future.
+So we take action earlier on the possible/potential causes of failure known as preventive action.

 - To resolve the customer complaint.

-- If any major change, process shift observed during the Statistical Process Control (SPC) study.
+- If any major change or process shift is observed during the Statistical Process Control (SPC) study.

-Now many persons are confuse about, what is the corrective and preventive action mention in our 8D report, concern action plan report to submit the action plan to customer.
+Now many persons are confused about, what is the corrective and preventive action mentioned in our 8D report, concerning the action plan report to submit the action plan to the customer.

-In the customer complaint or any failure scenario, we have to take action to avoid the same complaint / failure in future.
-The steps is to find out the root cause and take action on root cause, so that here take corrective action.
+In the customer complaint or any failure scenario, we have to take action to avoid the same complaint/failure in the future.
+The steps are to find out the root cause and take action on the root cause so that here we take corrective action.

-Now after taking the corrective action, there is some change or side effect of that action may come, which means due to corrective action there is chances of producing the new defect in process.
-Therefore we identified those defect / failure earlier and take action on the causes of those defects / failure is consider as the preventive action.
+Now after taking the corrective action, there is some change or side effect of that action may come, which means due to corrective action there are chances of producing a new defect in the process.
+Therefore we identified those defects/failures earlier and take action on the causes of those defects/failures is considered as preventive action.